geoschem/GCHP/docs/source/getting-started/quick-start.rst

 programs on your system, see :ref:`Running GCHP <running_gchp>` in the user guide, or ask your system administrator.

-Your MPI library and scheduler will have a command for launching MPI programs---it is usually something like :program:`mpirun`, :program:`mpiexec`, or :program:`srun`.
-Refer to its documentation for its usage, but this is the command you use to launch the :program:`geos` executable in your run directory.
-For example, with OpenMPI you might do
+Your MPI library and scheduler will have a command for launching MPI programs---it's usually something like :program:`mpirun`, :program:`mpiexec`, or :program:`srun`.
+This is the command you use to launch the :program:`gchp` executable that is in your run directory.
+You'll need to refer to your system's documentation for specific instructions on running MPI programs, but generally it looks something like this:

 .. code-block:: console

-   $ mpirun -np 6 ./geos   # example for OpenMPI with 6 slots
+   $ mpirun -np 6 ./gchp   # example of running GCHP with 6 slots with OpenMPI

 It's recommended you run GCHP as a batch job.
 This means that you will write a script that runs GCHP, and then you will submit that script to your scheduler.

 .. note::
-   When GCHP runs, either partially or to completion, it outputs a number of files including :file:`cap_restart` and :file:`gcchem_internal_checkpoint`.
-If these files exist when you start GCHP, it won't overwrite these, and instead it will exit with an error.
-Because of this, it's common to do
+   When GCHP runs, partially or to completion, it generates several files including :file:`cap_restart` and :file:`gcchem_internal_checkpoint`.
+Subsequent runs won't overwrite these files, and instead the run will exit with an error.
+Because of this it is common to do

    .. code-block:: console